haleemur/sql-style-guide/README.md

 * Specify the table alias (or full name) when referring to columns.
 This avoids future name collisions when more joins are added, and makes diffs easier to read.
 * Aliases are meant to be short & descriptive (3 ~ 5 characters is good, IMO).
 * 1 letter aliases are to be avoided in committed code. *Might be okay for one off queries*
+* `AS` is optional when declaring aliases or labels, because the alias **should** be the last word in a *fairly short* line.
+Be consistent with the internal guideline.

 ### Bad